-The third year curriculum also includes three week-long intersession periods scheduled between each 16 week clerkship block.
-During these intersessions, the entire class will be brought back together to address a variety of topics including ethical dilemmas in clinical medicine, new and emerging trends in therapeutics, revisiting basic science concepts, and other topics of interest to be selected by the students themselves.

 Year 3 Courses/Clerkships Credits

 Internal Medicine 10

-Family Medicine 6
+Psychiatry (plus Longitudinal Selective) 8

 Obstetrics/Gynecology 8

 Pediatrics 8

+Family Medicine (plus Longitudinal Selective) 8

 Surgery 10

-Psychiatry 6

-Longitudinal Selective I 2

-Longitudinal Selective II 2

-Intersession I - 1

-Intersession II 1

-Intersession III 1

-The fourth year curriculum, as illustrated below consists of four required clerkship experiences-a sub-internship, critical care medicine, emergency medicine, and neurology.
+The fourth year curriculum, as illustrated below in draft form and consists of four required clerkship experiences-a sub-internship, critical care medicine, emergency medicine, and neurology.
 During the fourth year students also are provided time for elective experiences (both at home and away) and time to travel to other medical centers to interview for residency positions.
 Finally, at the close of the fourth year all students will participate in a capstone experience designed to "tie together" the four year medical school experience and to prepare the student for the transition from being a medical student to being a first year resident in the specialty of their choice.

-DRAFT